Leanne Wong: Personal life

 Wong has two younger brothers named Michael and Brendan.
 Her parents, Marco Wong and Bee Ding, are both research scientists.
 She enjoys sightseeing, cooking and playing piano in her free time.
 Before Wong started gymnastics, she took ice skating classes.

 Wong graduated with honors from the University of Florida in May 2025 with a bachelor's degree in Health Education & Behavior, magna cum laude.
 She joined Florida's coaching staff as a Student Assistant Coach for the 2026 season.
+In May 2026, she earned her Master's degree in Health Education and Behavior from the University of Florida.
+During the graduation ceremony, she also served as the commencement speaker for the College of Health and Human Performance.